-The value of a healthy building is simply put, extremely powerful.
-Companies that use buildings are obliged to respond to the challenges involved in having real estate properties committed to health and indoor air quality.
-It is the most important chapter in health and well-being.
+In simple terms, the value proposition of a healthy building is extremely powerful.
+Companies that use buildings must address the challenges involved in having properties committed to health and indoor air quality.
+This is the most important point with regard to health and well-being.

-A building may be very efficient, something that is desirable and of interest above all else, to the group that manages it.
-However, the integration of solutions that improve indoor air quality, impacts the entire workforce and projects the values of the company that occupies the property.
+A building may be very efficient, which is desirable and primarily of interest to the group that manages it.
+However, by introducing solutions to improve indoor air quality, the entire workforce can benefit and the values of the company occupying the property will be transmitted.

-Actions that, well communicated, add value, transforming offices into very valuable tools for optimising the work environment and increasing productivity.
+When well communicated, these are actions that add value by transforming offices into very important tools for optimising the work environment and increasing productivity.

-Improving filtration and ventilation or monitoring and measuring indoor air in offices should be considered an indispensable link in the strategy for health and well-being.
+Improving filtration and ventilation or monitoring and measuring indoor air in offices must be considered an indispensable link in the strategy for health and well-being.

-A suitable filtration system provides a highly-effective barrier against polluted outdoor air.
-The ultimate objective of these strategies is to project a healthier company, which seeks greater commitment and productivity from its employees.
+The right filtration system provides a highly effective barrier against polluted outdoor air.
+The ultimate objective of these strategies is to transmit a healthier company, which aims for its employees to be more committed and productive.

-Breathing quality air in offices has emerged in recent years as a critical issue that will have a decisive impact on the selection and layout of new workspaces.
+In recent years, breathing quality air in offices has come to light as a critical issue that will have a decisive impact on the selection and layout of new workspaces.

 Air pollution in large cities is a growing concern in Europe and the United States.
-The air we breathe on the street, in the workplace and in our homes has effects on health and the number of people affected by respiratory problems is increasing.
+The air we breathe outside, at work and at home has effects on our health, with the number of people affected by respiratory problems increasing.

-Pollution is a political and social “issue” that is subject to great media coverage and is a growing concern.
-New news is emerging on a daily basis.
+Pollution is a political and social issue that receives a great deal of media coverage and is a growing concern.
+Up-to-date news is reported on a daily basis.

-This concern has resonated among official agencies who have started to implement Air Quality Plans.
-People are increasingly concerned about the air they breathe in the workplace.
+This concern has resonated among official agencies which have started to implement Air Quality Plans.
+People are increasingly taking notice of the air they breathe in the workplace.

-The LEED® certification involves the assessment of efficient buildings through eco-efficiency standards and sustainability criteria.
-It promotes the implementation of excellent practices in the design and construction of buildings interested in increasing energy efficiency, from the plot on which they are located to the quality of indoor air.
+LEED® certification involves the assessment of efficient buildings through eco-efficiency standards and sustainability criteria.
+It promotes the implementation of excellent practices in the design and construction of buildings aimed at increasing energy efficiency, from the plot on which they are built to the quality of indoor air.

-WELL™ is a certification that encompasses physical factors of the workplace environment, such as the different policies that companies implement to be healthy and ensure that the space subject to certification is in line with the health and well-being of the building’s occupants.
+WELL™ is a certification that encompasses physical factors of the work environment, such as the different policies implemented by companies in order to be healthy and ensure that the space subject to certification is in line with the health and well-being of the building’s occupants.

-If a building is certified in both LEED and WELL™, its performance benefits the environment and people’s health.
+If a building holds both LEED and WELL™ certifications, this means that its performance benefits the environment and people’s health.